eyob721/AirBnB_clone/README.md

 ## Extra Commands

-In addition to the commands above we also added some additional commands as a challenge.
-These commands are similar to the commands above but with a different syntax.
+In addition we were also given advanced tasks to implement the commands above again but in different syntax.
+This commands are handled by overriding the `cmd.precmd(line)` method of the `cmd` module.

+The commands are:

 - `<class name>.all()`
   - same as `all <class name>`